Panelata/studio2a/README.md

 # Git
-- Pull from the latest develop branch before development
+- Pull from the latest develop branch before development `git pull develop`
 - After completion of development, create a pull request to merge your branch into the develop branch
 - Pull request will be required to be reviewed by one other developer and approved before merging
-- When creating a new branch, follow the sturcture "initials-branchName" | E.g. "hl-newBranch"
+- When creating a new branch, follow the sturcture "initials-branchName" | E.g. `git checkout -b hl-newBranch`

 # Development